Phfoo/Phfoo/README.md

 - 👋 Hi, I’m @Phfoo
-- 👀 I’m interested in "How to writing code what Download information from website by file-name*
+- 👀 I’m interested in "How to download what Information from website by *.json."
-- .json for buildeing data-base on linux ?" and anything...
 - 🌱 I’m currently learning ...I'm lerning #C.
 - 💞️ I’m looking to collaborate on ...No I'm buissy.
 - 📫 How to reach me ...